ewhicher/boomer/content/collections/pages/personas.md

         text: 'How to use it: '
       -
         type: text
-        text: 'Use these Persona frameworks to understand how to target and interact with Boomer Women based on the experiences and decision-making strategies that may have shaped their lives and ambitions. '
+        text: 'Use these Pen Portrait frameworks to understand how to target and interact with Boomer Women based on the experiences and decision-making strategies that may have shaped their lives and ambitions. '
 next_text: 'Explore our Gen Z Game to put Mindsets into practice'
 next_button_link: 'entry::bbf4d56d-7cb6-49ac-a93d-f790a42c4f90'
 next_button_text: 'Grid Game'